-The Energy Savings Trust manages delivery of the other home energy efficiency programmes for Scotland through the Home Energy Scotland hotline on behalf of the Scotlish Government in partnership with a range of advice providers and the energy companies.
-They offer energy efficiency advice, information on low cost energy tariffs, and advice on income maximisation as well as a wide range of energy efficiency measures.
+Home Energy Scotland is funded by the Scottish Government and managed by Energy Saving Trust to provide access to a range of grants and funding schemes.
+Their advisors also provide energy efficiency advice, information on low-cost energy tariffs, and advice on income maximisation as well as a wide range of energy efficiency measures.